Skip to main content

 1. Communication Overhead Scales Exponentially

 With 2 people, you have 1 communication line.
 With 5 people, you have 10 lines.
 With 10 people, you have 45 lines.
+With 20 people, you have 190 lines.

 Every line is a potential point of delay, misunderstanding, or conflict.
+I've seen 20-person teams spend more time aligning than executing.
+The alignment becomes the work.

 2. Ownership Creates Speed